alexjvr1/VelocityUCL/GONE/README.md

 ```

 The maximum number of SNPs allowed is 10Mil, and 1Mil per chromosome.
 We have about 2Mil too many.
+We can randomly select 10Mil SNPs in plink:

 Too see how many we have per chr:
 ```
 for i in $(cat Chr.map); do echo $i && grep $i MODC_filtered_forGONE.map |wc -l; done